 The younger eye is able to increase focusing power, or accommodate, to see near objects clearly.
 This flexibility of focus is provided by flexibility in the shape of the natural lens.
 As we get older, the natural lens becomes less flexible (presbyopia), and the ability to accommodate diminishes.
-This is why normal sighted people need reading glasses from their mid forties on.
+This is why normally sighted people need reading glasses from their mid-forties on.
 The final component of your glasses prescription describes the reading addition, or the difference between your prescriptions for distance and reading glasses.
-Typically, this varies from +1.00D in your mid forties to a maximum level of +3.00D by your early sixties.
+Typically, this varies from +1.00D in your mid-forties to a maximum level of +3.00D by your early sixties.
 (Figure 2)

-Lower refractive errors (in the range +3.50 to -8.00D) are usually corrected using laser techniques (LASIK, LASEK or PRK) to reshape the cornea.
-Higher errors are corrected using lens implant based methods (Refractive lens exchange/RLE or Intraocular collamer lens/ICL implantation).
+Lower refractive errors (in the range +3.50 to -8.00D) are usually corrected using laser surgery techniques (LASIK, LASEK or PRK) to reshape the cornea.
+Higher errors are corrected using lens implant-based methods (Refractive lens exchange/RLE or Intraocular Collamer lens/ICL implantation).
 Astigmatism and age are also influential in determining the most appropriate technique.
-Many patients over 60 are better suited to lens exchange (RLE) than laser refractive surgery, particularly if the early signs of cataract (lens opacity) are present.
+Many patients over 60 are better suited to clear or refractive lens exchange (RLE) than laser eye surgery, particularly if the early signs of cataract (lens opacity) are present.

 LASIK (Laser in situ keratomileusis) – range +3.5D to -8D with up to 6D astigmatism.